arontaupe/aron.petau.net/_pages/rent-ulli.md

 It has Teilkasko, which means that you are insured for everything, except for damage to the car itself.

 ## How to rent
-You can rent the van by sending me an email to [rent-a-van@aronpetau.me](mailto:rent-a-van@aronpetau.me) I will need the following information:
+You can rent the van by sending me an email to [rent-ulli@aronpetau.me](mailto:rent-ulli@aronpetau.me) I will need the following information:

 I will then send you a contract, which you have to sign and send back to me.